B2B Demand Generation Glossary

 Engine Architecture

-These terms describe the systems and frameworks that turn demand generation from random acts into repeatable engines.
+Tactics are not a system.
+These terms describe the frameworks and infrastructure that turn demand generation from random acts into repeatable engines.

 Demand Generation Engine

 A demand generation engine is the integrated system of content, campaigns, technology, and processes that consistently produces qualified pipeline.
-The engine includes content for early demand states, nurturing sequences, scoring models, and handoff protocols.
+It includes content calibrated for early demand states, nurturing sequences, scoring models, handoff protocols, and the reporting layer that ties them together so you can see what's working before the quarter closes.
 Companies with mature demand generation engines achieve higher revenue predictability than those relying on individual campaign performance.

 Related Terms: Marketing Operations, Revenue Operations, Demand Waterfall